open-webui/pipelines/README.md

    ```

 4. **Start the Pipelines server:**

    ```sh
    sh ./start.sh
    ```

-Once the server is running, you can set the OpenAI URL on your client to the Pipelines URL.
-This allows you to leverage the full capabilities of Pipelines, integrating any Python library and creating custom workflows tailored to your needs.
+Once the server is running, set the OpenAI URL on your client to the Pipelines URL.
+This unlocks the full capabilities of Pipelines, integrating any Python library and creating custom workflows tailored to your needs.

-Happy coding and welcome to the future of customizable AI integrations with **Pipelines**!
+## ⚡ Quick Start Example

+1. **Copy and paste `rate_limit_filter_pipeline.py` from `/pipelines/examples` to the `/pipelines` folder.**
+2. **Run the Pipelines server:** It will be hosted at `http://localhost:9099` by default.
+3. **Configure Open WebUI:**

+   - In Open WebUI, go to **Settings > Connections > OpenAI API**.
+   - Set the API URL to `http://localhost:9099` and the API key to 'none'.
+Your filter should now be active.

+4. **Adjust Settings:**
+   - In the admin panel, go to **Admin Settings > Pipelines tab**.
+   - Select the filter and change the valve values directly from the WebUI.

+That's it!
+You're now set up with Pipelines.
+Enjoy building customizable AI integrations effortlessly!

 ## 🎉 Work in Progress